HuynhThanhQuan/credit-scoring/README.md

 ## License

 This credit scoring model is distributed under the [mention the license type, e.g., MIT License].
 See the [LICENSE](LICENSE) file for more details.

----

-Feel free to customize the template based on the specifics of your credit scoring model and repository structure.